The UK Youth Parliament aims to give a voice to the young people of the UK between the ages of 11-18.

 - Inputs to policy and programme development

-When are the Member of Youth Parliament elections?
+Who are the 2020 candidates for Member of Youth Parliament?

 How can I stand as a candidate in the MYP elections?

-To apply to stand as a candidate in the 2020 MYP elections:
+Applications to stand as a candidate in the 2020 MYP elections closed on Friday, 29 November 2019.

 - You'll need to be aged 11-17 and live in Rochdale borough.